 Michel Sherman, a San Francisco-area resident, was born in France.
 He studied classical guitar with Miroslav Jesic in New York, participated in numerous master classes, and continued learning on his own.
-In the late 1960s he studied the Renaissance lute with Joseph Iadone and the New York Pro Musica Antiqua.
+In the late 1960s he studied the Renaissance lute with Joseph Iadone, and Medieval/Renaissance/Baroque music performance with the New York Pro Musica Antiqua.
 Later, he studied lute with Paul O’Dette and also learned to play the vihuela (16th century Spanish lute).

 Michel has lived in four countries (in Europe, Asia, and the United States) and has played for international film festivals, theater, art galleries, weddings, radio, films, and house concerts.

 He also composes contemporary classical music for guitar and lute.
 He studied composing with Mike Garson and Constance Demby.
 His innovative first album, The Earth Speaks, contains original guitar and lute music interwoven with sounds of nature.
 It has been praised as dreamy, evocative, and a magical mystery tour.